Lecanactis

 Lecanactis is a genus of crustose lichens, commonly called old wood lichens.
 The mycobiont (fungus partner) is in the family Roccellaceae.
 The photobiont is an algae in the genus Trentepohlia.
 These lichens typically grow as thin crusts on tree bark or rocks, producing small black fruiting bodies that may appear as round discs or elongated slits.
-The genus contains about 20 species found worldwide, with some species considered rare and threatened by habitat loss.
+The genus contains about 40 species found worldwide, with some species considered rare and threatened by habitat loss.

 Taxonomy

 The genus was circumscribed in 1855 by the German lichenologist Gustav Wilhelm Körber, who assigned Lecanactis abietina as the type species.
 In his original description, Körber characterised Lecanactis as having pseudolecideine apothecia (fruiting bodies) that are initially closed, then become widely open, with a rounded to somewhat irregular form.
 He noted that the apothecia typically have a prominent margin and distinguished the genus by its spore-bearing structures and thallus characteristics.

 Körber initially included several species in the genus, including L. abietina, L. dilleniana, and L. biformis.
 He recognised Lecanactis as a transitional genus that connects the lichens with the forms, noting the unique combination of initially closed apothecia that later expand and the distinctive thalline characteristics that separate it from related genera such as Opegrapha.
 The genus name Lecanactis reflects the -like appearance of the apothecia combined with their distinctive radiating or star-like (actis) arrangement when mature.

+A later nomenclatural review showed that the name Lecanactis had a complicated early history.
+Although the genus came into general use in the sense adopted by Körber in 1855, Anders Tehler pointed out that the name had earlier been used by Franz Gerhard Eschweiler in a different sense.
+To preserve the long-established usage of Lecanactis for the genus as understood by lichenologists, Tehler proposed conserving the name with Lecanactis abietina as its conserved type, rather than allowing it to be displaced by little-used alternatives such as Scolecactis or Lecanactiomyces.
+In 1988, the Committee for Fungi and Lichens recommended adoption of Lecanactis in Körber's sense, with L. abietina as type, over the earlier homonym published by Eschweiler, concluding that failure to conserve the name would greatly upset lichen nomenclature.

+In the broad concept used by Alexander Zahlbruckner in the early 20th century, Lecanactis had become a heterogeneous assemblage containing about 140 species and numerous infraspecific taxa (forms, varieties, and subspecies).
+During the 1990s, that circumscription was narrowed as several segregate genera, including Cresponea, Lecanographa and Sipmania, were removed from Lecanactis, Catarraphia was reinstated, many species were transferred to Bactrospora, and eight former Schismatomma species were moved into Lecanactis.
+In a 1997 cladistic study based on morphological, anatomical and chemical characters, Tehler and José Egea recovered Lecanactis sensu stricto as a monophyletic group, but found that relationships within the genus were only weakly supported, so they did not propose any subgeneric classification.